kaiju466/piLitterRobot/README.md

   GeekWorm PiMotorHat

-Note: Current Hardware interation is a prototype and majority of parts are in a separate plastic case due to limited space in the existing hardware.
+Note: Current Hardware itteration is a prototype and majority of parts are in a separate plastic case due to limited space in the existing hardware.